shaneawilson/osticket-prereqs/README.md

 </p>
 <p>
 Admin account now active.
 We can create a team of IT professsionals, as well as, customer tickets.
-Set severity levels, assign to specific departments, and troubleshoot any customer issues.
+Set severity levels, assign tickets to specific departments, and troubleshoot any customer issues.
 </p>
 <br />